 6. Learn how to communicate

 Women are more likely to orgasm with a loving partner than during a hookup encounter.
 Why?
 Likely because they are more able to communicate with a spouse.
 A loving partner knows their body and turn-ons.
 Not to mention the emotional connection they share creates a heightened sense of passion.

 Sexual communication is important for not only an amazing sex life but an amazing relationship!
 Studies show that couples who can communicate about sex reported a higher frequency in orgasm (for women), as well as boosted marital satisfaction.

 You don’t have to be married to reap the benefits of taking an online marriage course.
 These lessons will teach partners new communication techniques and learn how to have compassion for each other’s thoughts and desires.

 Your sex life should be exciting and fulfilling.
+It should include a variety of aspects such as hot makeout sessions.
 It should also be something that deeply connects you to your spouse.
 By taking online marriage courses, you can learn to communicate exactly what you want between the sheets and improve your relationship for the future.

 by Sylvia Smith